 - Safety: Shields paws from extreme temperatures, hot pavement, sharp objects, chemicals, and deep snow.

-- Injury Prevention: Prevents cuts, abrasions, and infections, especially during active pursuits like hiking.
+- Injury Prevention: Prevents cuts, abrasions, and infections.
 Stop snowballs from accumulating between toes.

-- Enhanced Traction: Provides better grip on slippery surfaces, improving stability and preventing falls no matter the terrain.
+- Enhanced Traction: Provides better grip on slippery surfaces, improving stability and preventing falls.

 - Comfort: Offers cushioning and support for more enjoyable walks and hikes.